 Note: All students are expected to keep this day designated for the program in case shifts in course scheduling occur on the principal day.
 Also, the principal day is reserved for periodic program related activities.

 As much as possible, the program concentrates coursework onto one principle day and a second day.
 Currently, the scheduling of the second course day is as follows (May be subject to change):

-- Semester One: The second coursework day will be Monday or Tuesday with a start time of 2:00PM and end time of 7:00PM.
+- Semester One: The second coursework day will be Monday or Tuesday with a start time of 4:00PM, going into the evening.

 - Remaining Semesters of Program: The second coursework day will be a Monday or Tuesday evening, consisting of a three hour class period, usually with a 6:00PM start time.